-- (a) The following sources are exempted from the requirement to obtain an operating permit: - (i) All sources listed in this code that are not major sources, acid rain sources, or solid waste incineration units required to obtain a permit pursuant to Section 129(e) of the Clean Air Act, may be exempted by the Tribe from the obligation to obtain a Part 70 permit until such time as the Administrator completes a rulemaking to determine how the program should be structured for non-major sources and the appropriateness of any permanent exemptions in addition to those provided for in paragraph (1)(b) of this section. - (ii) In the case of non-major sources subject to a standard or other requirement under either Section 111 or Section 112 of the Clean Air Act after July 21, 1992 publication, the Administrator will determine whether to exempt any or all such applicable sources from the requirement to obtain a Part 70 permit at the time that the new standard is promulgated. - (b) No Part 70 source may operate after the effective date of this code without a valid permit issued under this code unless: - (i) The Part 70 source is in compliance with an unexpired operating permit issued by the Administrator under 40 CFR Part 71; or - (ii) The Part 70 source has submitted a timely and complete application for permit issuance or renewal consistent with § 2-106 of this code; or - (iii) The Tribe fails to issue or disapprove a renewal permit before the end of the prior permit term, in which case, that permit shall not expire and all its terms and conditions shall remain in effect until the renewal permit has been issued or disapproved. - (4) Cease of Operations.
+- (a) The following sources are exempted from the requirement to obtain an operating permit: - (i) All sources listed in this code that are not major sources, acid rain sources, or solid waste incineration units required to obtain a permit pursuant to Section 129(e) of the Clean Air Act, may be exempted by the Tribe from the obligation to obtain a Part 70 permit until such time as the Administrator completes a rulemaking to determine how the program should be structured for non-major sources and the appropriateness of any permanent exemptions in addition to those provided for in paragraph (1)(b) of this section. - (ii) In the case of non-major sources subject to a standard or other requirement under either Section 111 or Section 112 of the Clean Air Act after July 21, 1992 publication, the Administrator will determine whether to exempt any or all such applicable sources from the requirement to obtain a Part 70 permit at the time that the new standard is promulgated. - (b) No Part 70 source may operate after the effective date of this code without a valid permit issued under this code unless: - (i) The Part 70 source has submitted a timely and complete application for permit issuance or renewal consistent with § 2-106 of this code; or - (ii) The Tribe fails to issue or disapprove a renewal permit before the end of the prior permit term, in which case, that permit shall not expire and all its terms and conditions shall remain in effect until the renewal permit has been issued or disapproved. - (3) Cease of Operations.
 The ability to operate under this section shall cease if (1) the Tribe takes final action to deny the applicant a permit or (2) the applicant fails to submit by the deadline specified in writing by the Tribe any additional information identified as being needed to process the application.